MLGonzo/frame-glasses/ROADMAP.md

 ## Short-term Goals 🎯

-- [ ] Use OpenAI realtime API to add speech to LLM calls to glasses
+- [ ] Use OpenAI realtime API to transcribe speech to LLM calls to glasses
 - [ ] Create example scripts for common use cases

 ## Medium-term Goals 🚀

+- [ ] Clean up utils
+- [ ] Add testing for utils

 ## Long-term Vision 🌟